namgyu1/Text-Guided-AVIGATE/README.md

 This repository provides an extended implementation of [AVIGATE (CVPR 2025 Oral)]([https://github.com/BoseungJeong/AVIGATE-CVPR2025]) with a multi-level **Text-Guided (Query-Aware)** mechanism.

-The goal of this project is to improve Text-to-Video Retrieval performance by allowing the semantic intent of the text query (L) to dynamically influence and control the audio-visual (V-A) fusion process.
+The goal of this project is to improve Text-to-Video Retrieval performance by allowing the semantic intent of the text query (T) to dynamically influence and control the audio-visual (V-A) fusion process.

 ## Performance